dutkulang/alx-higher_level_programming/0x03-python-data_structures/README.md

 Elements in a set can be of any data type but are `not indexed`.

+<ins>When to use sets</ins>
+- when order of data does not matter
+- when data needs to be unique

 ```py
 #!/usr/python3
 my_set = {12,'Dut', True, False, 345.67, 7/3}